Aalto5G/nmsynproxy/README.md

 actually communicate with real network interfaces, you also need netmap, but more on that later.

+# Git history

+The git history has been edited to remove some proprietary code.
+Thus, historical versions of the repository may not compile correctly.

 # Compilation

 To compile, type `make -j4` where the number after `-j` is the number of cores.